pixelated/pixelated-user-agent/PITCHME.md

 # Features
 * Easy to use
 * No software to install
-* Encrypted user storage (maisl, search index, etc.)
+* Encrypted user storage (mail, search index, etc.)
 * Tagging
 * plus all the LEAP features like automatic key lookup, (semi-) transparent encryption etc.